Intersective sets over abelian groups: Proof of Theorem

-Note that in the first case, $S_N$ occupies $n$ residue classes module $2n$, and in the second case $S_N$ occupies $n+1$ residue classes module $2n$.
-It suffices to show that $S_N$ is roughly uniformly distributed among all residue classes module $2n$.
+Note that in the first case, $S_N$ occupies $n$ residue classes modulo $2n$; and in the second case, $S_N$ occupies $n+1$ residue classes modulo $2n$.
+It suffices to show that $S_N$ is roughly uniformly distributed among all residue classes modulo $2n$.
 To achieve that, we use Theorem~\ref{local}.
-Next, we assume that we are in the first case, i.e., $N$ is even and $n$ is odd; for the other case the proof is similar and we omit the details of the proof.
+Next, we assume that we are in the first case, i.e., $N$ is even and $n$ is odd; for the other case, the proof is similar, and we omit the details of the proof.

 Let $C$ be an arbitrary positive constant.
 Since $N\mu=nN/2$, Theorem~\ref{local} implies that if $k \geq 0$, and $j \in \{\frac{n+1}{2}, \frac{n+3}{2}, \ldots, \frac{3n-1}{2}\}$, then

 holds uniformly in $j$ and $k$, since $e^{-x}$ is decreasing when $x>0$.
 It follows that